 Once you select this option, WP Rocket will process the CSS on your site to remove the unused CSS.

-But remember that this is a Beta feature at this point and changes will be made in the future.
 Also, if something breaks on your site, you can either uncheck this option or exclude the CSS files by adding them to the CSS Safelist using the method that I described earlier under the heading ‘Exclude CSS files’.